csmir/Commands.NET/wiki/Conditions.md

 ...
 ```

-The precondition is now defined on this command, and will be called when this command is triggered.
+The conditions is now defined on this command, and will be called when this command is triggered.
 If the platform you run it on is indeed not Windows, it will fail.

 ## Logical operations

-Pre and postconditions can be combined with logical operations.
-This can be done by adding multiple preconditions to a command, and defining the logical operation in the condition you defined.
+Conditions can be combined with logical operations.
+This can be done by adding multiple conditions to a command, and defining the logical operation in the condition you defined.
 There are two standard types:

-- `OREvaluator`: This will return success if any of the preconditions succeed.
+- `OREvaluator`: This will return success if any of the conditions implementing `OREvaluator` succeed.

-- `ANDEvaluator`: This will return success if all of the preconditions succeed.
+- `ANDEvaluator`: This will return success if all of the conditions implementing `ANDEvaluator` succeed.